We went back to Rabia Qdima for breakfast that last morning in Marrakesh.

 At one point, we had to ford a river flowing over the road, which made us wonder if we’d be able to get back out after the rain came.
 (Spoiler: no problem.)

 We arrived while Brahim, who would be our guide, was out–so his mother welcomed us, and his wife fed us fresh hot bread and sweet tea.
+Then Brahim arrived to lead us to the Gite Imarin, on the far side of the river.

 We had to pass through a small village in the gathering dusk, and they had been busy digging up the road to lay pipe through it.
 It took a welcoming committee of about ten to help us get the car over, but finally, about 10 hours after leaving Marrakesh (and after a too-close encounter with a grand taxi that took out the wing mirror on the car) we had arrived.